fedcloud-eu/vault-doc/docs/quickstart.rst

 So far, only text files are supported.
 For binary files, it is recommended to use ``uuencode`` command for encoding the files as texts before uploading and ``uudecode`` for converting the content back to the original format.

-The limit of the secret size is 512kB, it is sufficient for storing certificates, service configuration files and so on.
+The limit of the secret size is 512kB, it is sufficient for storing tokens, certificates, configuration files and so on.
 For larger datasets, please use permanent cloud storages.

 Encrypted secrets